 How to Warm Up Before a Game

-Now that you understand the importance of warming up, you're likely thinking about putting a warmup routine into place.
-Before you do, you should learn about some of the best ways to warm yourself up prior to a game.
+Now that you understand the importance of warming up, you're likely thinking about putting a warm-up routine into place.
+Before you do, you should learn about some of the best ways to warm yourself up before to a game.